microsoft/FluidFramework/build-tools/packages/build-infrastructure/README.md

 filtered by scope or private/not private.
 Advanced filtering not covered by the built-in filters can be implemented using `Array.prototype.filter` on the results of package selection.

-### Built-in command-line tool to examine repo layout and config
+### Built-in command-line tool to examine project layout and config

 The included CLI tool makes it easy to examine the contents and layout of a build project.
 See [the CLI documentation](./docs/cli.md) for more information.

 ### Loading old config formats

-The `repoPackages` configuration currently used by fluid-build will be loaded if the newer `repoLayout` config can't be found.
+The `repoPackages` configuration currently used by fluid-build will be loaded if the newer `buildProject` config can't be found.
 This is for back-compat only and will not be maintained indefinitely.
-Users should convert to `repoLayout` when possible.
+Users should convert to `buildProject` when possible.

 ## Configuration

-Configuration for the repo layout is stored in a config file at the root of the repo.
-This can either be part of the `fluidBuild.config.cjs` file in the `repoLayout` property, or in an independent config file named `repoLayout.config.cjs` (or mjs).
+Configuration for the build project is stored in a config file at the root of the repo.
+This can either be part of the `fluidBuild.config.cjs` file in the `buildProject` property, or in an independent config file named `buildProject.config.cjs` (or mjs).

 ### Example